zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episode 647.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide, an 8- to 10- page guide we provide for all of our current episodes t hat gives you the complete transcript of this episode, as well as cultural notes, vocabu lary, definitions, sample sentences – well, just about everything you want in a Learning Guide!
+Go there to download a Learning Guide, an 8- to 10- page guide we provide for all of our current episodes t hat gives you the complete transcript of this episode, as well as cultural notes, vocabulary, definitions, sample sentences – well, just about everything you want in a Learning Guide!

 This dialogue is between Hitomi and Jason.
 They’re talki ng about using a smartphone.
 Let’s get started.